Azure/azure-iot-sdk-c/iothub_client/samples/pnp/readme.md

 * [pnp_simple_thermostat](./pnp_simple_thermostat) A simple thermostat that implements the model [dtmi:com:example:Thermostat;1](https://devicemodels.azure.com/dtmi/com/example/thermostat-1.json).
 This sample is considered simple because it only implements one component, the thermostat itself.  **You should begin with this sample.**

 * [pnp_temperature_controller](./pnp_temperature_controller) A temperature controller that implements the model [dtmi:com:example:TemperatureController;1](https://devicemodels.azure.com/dtmi/com/example/temperaturecontroller-1.json).
-This is considerably more complex than the [pnp_simple_thermostat](./pnp_simple_thermostat) and demonstrates the use of subcomponents.  **You should move onto this sample only after fully understanding pnp_simple_thermostat.**
+This is considerably more complex than the [pnp_simple_thermostat](./pnp_simple_thermostat) and demonstrates the use of components in addition to the root component.  **You should reference this sample only if your application requires more than one component and only after understanding pnp_simple_thermostat.**

-* [common](./common) This directory contains functions for serializing and de-serializing data for PnP and for creating the `IOTHUB_DEVICE_CLIENT_HANDLE` that acts as the transport.  `pnp_temperature_controller` makes extensive use of these functions and demonstrates their use.  **The files in [common](./common) are written generically such that your PnP device application should be able to use them with little or no modification, speeding up your development.**
+* [common](./common) The **common** directory contains helper libraries used by the samples.

 ## Configuring the samples